districtr/districtr-serverless/unassignedUnits/README.md

 # unassignedUnits

-Given a plan assignement return the conected componets of the unassigned units
+Given a plan assignment key list, return the largest network-connected block of unassigned units as a lat/lng bounding box

 ## Subfolders / Scripts